code0wl/Multiplayer-Phaser-game/README.md

 If you are running on a local server on your computer, opening a second browser window and visiting the same `localhost` port (3000) will simulate the multi-player functionality.

 ## Issues
+For any issues regarding NPM.
+Most of the fixes require you to remove the `package-lock.json` file and reinstalling the dependencies with `npm i`.
+The NPM/Node community is extremely fragile.

 No project is without issues.
 Since this is associated with a printed book.
 The book sadly cannot fix any encountered issues.
 If encountered.
 Please mention the issues associated with this [github repo](https://github.com/code0wl/Multiplayer-Phaser-game/issues).
 I will then drop anything I am doing to assist as best I can!
 Thank you for your support and for giving me the opportunity to write something for you.

 ## Special Thanks